Simplification Of Tax Collection, Better Liaison Between Businessmen-tax Officials Stressed - UrduPoint

 Simplification Of Tax Collection, Better Liaison Between Businessmen-tax Officials Stressed

-He expressed these views while talking with newly posted Chief Commissioner Regional Tax Office (RTO) Peshawar, Zafar Iqbal Khan.
+He expressed these views while talking to the newly posted Chief Commissioner Regional Tax Office (RTO) Peshawar, Zafar Iqbal Khan.

 Coordinator PAJCCI, Zia Sarhadi called on Zafar Iqbal Khan to felicitate his appointment and for apprising him about some issues pertained to business community.

-Land Revenue Peshawar Zone, Dr Farooq Jamil and Commissioner In-Land Revenue D.I.Khan, Irfan Aziz were also present.

-Speaking on the occasion, Zia-ul-Haq Sarhadi expressed the hope that the newly appointed Commissioner will take measures for the betterment of the trading community of the province.
+Speaking on the occasion, Zia-ul-Haq Sarhadi expressed the hope that the newly appointed Commissioner will take measures for betterment of trading community of the province.

-He also apprised participants of the meeting about different measures taken by the Federal Tax Ombudsman (FTO), Dr Asif Mehmood Jah (recipient of the prestigious Hilal-e-Imtiaz and Sitara-e-Imtiaz awards) about different measures taken for resolving different problems being faced by the business community of the country.
+He also apprised participants of the meeting about different measures taken by Federal Tax Ombudsman (FTO), Dr. Asif Mehmood Jah (recipient of prestigious Hilal-e-Imtiaz and Sitara-e-Imtiaz awards) about different measures taken for resolving different problems being faced by business community of the country.

-It merits mention here that Zia-ul-Haq Sarhadi is also performing as an honorary Coordinator Media Affairs in the Federal Tax Ombudsman.
+It merits a mention here that Zia-ul-Haq Sarhadi is also performing as honorary Coordinator Media Affairs in Federal Tax Ombudsman.

-He also presented different suggestions for bringing reforms in tax collection procedures, simplification of tax collection and redress of difficulties faced by taxpayers.
+He also presented different suggestions for bringing reforms in tax collection procedure, simplification of tax collection and for redressal of difficulties faced by tax payers.

-He said the business community can approach him at any time to bring to his notice any issue causing inconvenience to them.
+He said business community can approach him at any time for brining into his notice any issue causing inconvenience to them.

-The RTO office and its officials will take every possible step to provide relief to the business community of the region, Zafar Khan reiterated.
+The RTO office and its officials will take every possible step for providing relief to business community of the region, Zafar Khan reiterated.

 Recent Stories